IsoNet-cryoET/spIsoNet/tutorial/spIsoNet_v1.0_Tutorial.md

 ...

 ```
-You can check the command line argument for the map_refine with the following command:
+You can check the command line argument for the refine with the following command:
 ``` {.bash language="bash"}
 spisonet.py refine --help
 ```